angelcctv/angelcctv/README.md

  <p align="center"> 0 -₊ - ⊹ ill be the phonograph that plays your favorite albums back, as youre lying there. drifting off to sleep...   . ♬ - ݁˖0 </p>
 <p align="center">. ♬ ݁˖ drifting off to sleep..</p>
 <p align="center"> - ----------------------------------------------------- -  </p>
+[ page one, introduction, dnis, and basic info. ]
+[ page 2, interests and hobbies ]
+[ page 3, kins. ]
+[ page 4, pony town boundaries ]
+[ page 5, boundaries ]
+(Sorry for long github!
+I personally love reading githubs so i thought others would, but if that's not your thing, feel free to skim it over!)
 <p align="center"> - heyheyyy !! im angel/mitchell , a lamb probably.. or a hamster if you ask my FAT sister -  </p>
 <p align="center"> - .. dont worry she let me type that - </p>
 <p align="center"> - minor (12-13) -  </p>